Code-Institute-Submissions/StarWars-Quizapp/README.md

 - As a creator, I would like to add interactive elements outside of the game, potentially adding an alternative to dark/light mode, but with Jedi/Sith colors instead.

-Having established clear goals for what I would like to achieve with the project as a creator, I did some research amongst friends to better establish what users would like from the project.
+Having established clear goals for what I would like to achieve with the project as a creator, I did some research amongst friends and fans to better establish what users would like from the project.

+### **User Stories** ###

+**First-time visitor goals**,

+- As a first-time visitor, I want some introduction to help me understand the purpose of the project.

+- As a first-time visitor, I want to be able to navigate to the relevant section I am looking for without having to scroll.

+- As a first-time visitor, I want to be able to see some instructions on how to play, before starting the game.

+- As a first-time visitor, I would like to see some familiarity with the movies, with either sounds or images.

+- As a first-time visitor, I would like to select an answer and know if I selected the correct or incorrect answer with a visual response.

+**Returning visitor goals**,

+- As a returning visitor, I would like to have my scores saved per session.

+- As a returning visitor, I would like to have a way to contact the creator, to provide feedback, or bring attention to any bugs.

+From my Creator goals and User stories, it is much easier to understand what features are important to add for a positive user experience versus what I may believe the user would like to see.

+As a creator with clearer guidelines, I am better equipped to come up with a design for the project, and plan what the first deployed version would look like, and what features I can add later to enhance the project later.

+In the Scope Plane, I will go into more detail about the planning process for the project.

 ---